-Side Token is an ERC777 representation of a ERC20 compatible tokens which is on the other network(could be on Ethereum or RSK network).
+Side Token is an ERC777 representation of a ERC20 compatible tokens which is on another network(could be on Ethereum or RSK network).
 The Side Token displays the exact same properties as the standard ERC20 token and allows it to be used in all the same places as ERC20.

 Side Tokens are minted to prove cross chain bridges can work in a safe and secure manner with 2 standalone blockchains.
 We believe this kind of interoperability technology offers a lot of possibilities for smart contract owners, as they may prefer to do certain operations in one chain, and others in another one.
 By connecting blockchains with these bridges you allow for a variety of new use cases that never existed before.

 No!
 It’s important to note that there will be no increase in the original tokens.
 The existing amount of circulating original tokens will stay the same and simply be distributed across 2 networks (RSK Network & Ethereum network) instead of 1.

 The original token lives on the network that it was deployed for example Ethereum, while the Side Token is a representation of the original token on the other network, for example RSK.